Awards

 - A current curriculum vitae.
 (Required)

-- Letters of support from internal sources (U-M Library or appointing unit if different) (Required)
+- Internal letters of support from within the nominee’s appointment unit (U-M Library or other) (Required)

-- Letters of support from external sources (excluding U-M Library or appointing unit if different) (Required) NOTE: No fewer than 3 letters of support should be from external sources.
+- External letters of support from outside the nominee’s appointment unit (Required).
+NOTE: No fewer than 3 letters of support should be from external sources.
+The external letters of support may be from within or from outside the University.

 Note: Nominations that are not selected will be eligible for three years and automatically included in the pool of candidates for the next two award cycles.